bioinfo-pf-curie/as-mapping/reads_simulation/single_end/README.md

-# Quick Start Guide for single-end reads Simulation
+# Single-end Reads Simulation pipeline

 This page is a quick start guide, please read the full [online manual](link) for more information.